zxh009123/WACV25_CVGL_Tutorial/content/Multimedia-UAV_Zhedong.md

 ---
-title: Multimedia UAVs Capturing the World from a New Perspective
+title: "Multimedia UAVs: Capturing the World from a New Perspective"
 # nav: true
-topics: 11:25am - 12:45pm
+time: 11:25am - 12:45pm
 presenter: Zhedong Zheng
 ---